cconn30/ccxyz/content/_index.md

 I am a Ph.D. student in the [Department of Mathematics](https://math.washington.edu) at the University of Washington, supported by the NSF GRFP.
-Broadly speaking, my interests are in differential geometry; my prior research has been in symplectic geometry and the spectral theory of operators.
+My interests are in differential geometry, particularly CR geometry and inverse problems.

 Currently, I'm learning about transport twistor spaces under the guidance of Gabriel Paternain, and I am co-organizing the Graduate Student Differential Geometry Seminar.
-I have also been spending some time learning Lean recently.
+I have also been spending some time learning Lean.

 <img src="main.jpg" alt="me">